GameProcessors.com

 Field Dressing & Processing Tool List for Deer & Wild Game

-LOOK FOR:Gut-hook option, full tang, non-slip grip, 3–4" blade
+LOOK FOR:Fixed-blade, drop-point or gut-hook, full tang, non-slip grip, 3–4" blade

 Disposable Rubber Gloves